-This course examines the theory and practice of psychosocial occupational therapy evaluation and intervention in various settings.
-Students develop an understanding of the relationship between mental health and wellness as they relate to healthy lifestyles.
-Theories, models, and frames of reference specific to psychosocial and cognitive dysfunction are examined and clinical reasoning skills are developed to guide decision making throughout the evaluation and intervention process.
-Students will gain an understanding of the lived experiences of people living with psychopathology which may include Disorders, of Infancy, Childhood and Adolescence; Delirium, Dementia, Cognitive Impairments, Mood, Anxiety, Personality and other disorders; Schizophrenia and other Psychotic Disorders; and Substance related disorders.
-Students will also explore current community mental health services and propose ways to improve those services in the local community.
-Case studies, role-playing, class discussions, and informal presentations are used for immediate application of concepts learned along with written reflections on specific topics.
-Students will complete a community education program for mental wellness.
+Theory and practice of psychosocial occupational therapy evaluation and intervention across various settings are examined.
+Students develop clinical reasoning skills and explore the relationship between mental health, wellness, and healthy lifestyles.
+Clinical reasoning skills are developed to guide decision making throughout the OT process.
+Students will gain an understanding of the lived experiences of people living with psychopathology which may include Disorders of Infancy, Childhood and Adolescence; Delirium, Dementia, Cognitive Impairments, Mood, Anxiety, Personality and other disorders; Schizophrenia and other Psychotic Disorders; and Substance related disorders.
+Students will propose ways to improve current community mental health services and complete a community education program on mental wellness.
+Case studies, role-playing, class discussions, and informal presentations for immediate application of concepts learned are used.